get-convex/convex-helpers/README.md

 This will symlink the packages/convex-helpers directory so you can edit the convex helpers source while using it in this example project.
 It will also run `chokidar` to re-compile convex-helpers on file changes.
-See the [watch script](./packages/convex-helpers/package.json) for details.
+See the [dev script](./packages/convex-helpers/package.json) for details.

 ## Custom Functions